typedb/typedb-docs/0001-typedb/02-dev/01-connect.md

 <div class="note">
 [Note]
-If a client needs to read both schema and data from a database, it can be done in any session type.
+If a client needs to read both schema and data from a database, it can be done in any session type (usually used when data query needs information on types).
 But it is NOT possible to modify a schema and its data in the same session, regardless of the type.
 Write transactions are strict to the session types.
 </div>

 Once a session has been opened, clients can open and close transactions to read and write a database’s schema or data.